 In 1880 library service was sufficiently in demand for the residents of the Northwest precinct to propose a branch library.
 From 1883 to 1938 branch services were provided from several locations.
 Beginning in 1907, the Arlington Heights Study Club, led by Mrs. Cyrus Dallin, its first president, conducted a campaign for a separate branch building for this part of Arlington.
 It was not until 1937 that Town Meeting appropriated $32,000 for construction of the branch.
 This building, located on the corner of Park Avenue and Paul Revere Road, was named for its leading benefactor, Vittoria C. Dallin.
 Due to economic constraints facing the town, the branch was closed in 1989.

 It was not until the twentieth century that East Arlington’s population received separate library service.
 In 1915 funds were voted for this service and the Crosby School opened a room for an East Branch on February 15, 1917.
 This room served as the location for the East Branch until 1950 when it moved to a converted store building at 175 Mass.
 Avenue, which was soon enlarged by taking over two adjacent buildings.
 In 1965 the library learned of a bequest from Edith M. Fox for expansion of the East Branch Building.
 In 1969 the building was completed and named for its chief benefactor.
 The library was closed briefly from July 1989 to June 1990 due to economic constraints but re-opened in July 1990 after Arlington residents voted additional funds in a referendum.
-In 1994 the building was combined into a combined library and community center.
-The combination of the two functions has proven cost effective and preserved the neighborhood library during a time of fiscal constraints.
+For a more extensive history of the Fox Branch Library by local historian Richard A. Duffy, see our Fox Branch History page.

 By 1951 a series of alterations began at the Robbins Library in order to keep up with continuing growth.
 Shelving was added to the basement to provide more space in the main building.
 The hallway leading to the children’s room was converted to shelf space in 1957 through a bequest by Henry C. Dodge.
 Although a 1958 survey recommended expansion, no action was taken.
 Instead, two mezzanine levels and an elevator were added in the main building.
 In 1963 the third floor art gallery and rotunda was enclosed with shelving.
 Finally in 1973, the last available space was taken by closing the public meeting hall and using this space for processing library materials.
 After 1978 the non-fiction collection was moved and reorganized several times in attempts to maximize limited space.

 Maria Robbins could never have imagined how library services would expand in 100 years.
-By the 1980’s a building meant to hold 60,000 books instead held over 200,000 different items—books, magazines, microfilm, audiovisual materials, art prints, puppets and toys.
-Each year approximately 400,000 items were loaned, 12,000 people attended children’s programs, and professional librarians answered 63,000 reference questions.
+By the 1980s a building meant to hold 60,000 books instead held over 200,000 different items—books, magazines, microfilm, audiovisual materials, art prints, puppets and toys.
+During the 80s approximately 400,000 items were loaned annually.

 The need to expand the library was known and discussed several more times since the first survey in 1958.
 However, the need to fund other community projects left the town unable to proceed.